Social security contributions

 ||Applicable rate (%)

-Note that autonomous regions may establish their own tax relief for wealth tax or establish an abatement of the tax, if they so wish.
-Several autonomous regions have already stated that they intend to establish a full tax abatement for wealth tax.
+Autonomous communities may establish their own tax relief for wealth tax or an abatement of the tax.
+Several autonomous communities have already stated that they intend to establish a full tax abatement for wealth tax.

 Taxpayers are required to file wealth tax returns if they have a tax liability or their wealth (exempt or not) exceeds EUR 2 million.